rockettheme/docs/Docs/wordpress/themes/zenith/particle_joomla.md

 ---
-title: Zenith: WordPress Articles Particle
+title: Zenith: WordPress Posts Particle
 description: Your Guide to Recreating Elements of the Zenith Demo for WordPress
 breadcrumb: /wordpress:WordPress/!themes:Themes/zenith:Zenith